ncravino/giduba/README.md

 ## Installing

-You can find both .deb and .tar.gz releases in [https://github.com/ncravino/giduba/releases](https://github.com/ncravino/giduba/releases).
+You can find both .deb, AppImage, and .tar.gz releases in [https://github.com/ncravino/giduba/releases](https://github.com/ncravino/giduba/releases).

 To install a .deb, simply download it and run:
 - `sudo dpkg -i filename.deb`